hashicorp/terraform/website/docs/language/values/variables.html.md

 page_title: "Input Variables - Configuration Language"
 sidebar_current: "docs-config-variables"
 description: |-
-  Input variables are parameters for Terraform modules.
-  This page covers configuration syntax for variables.
+  Input variables allow you to customize Terraform configuration according to set parameters.
+Learn about input variable syntax, including how to declare, define, and reference variables in root and child modules.
 ---

 # Input Variables

 > **Hands-on:** Try the [Customize Terraform Configuration with Variables](https://learn.hashicorp.com/tutorials/terraform/variables?in=terraform/configuration-language&utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS) tutorial on HashiCorp Learn.

-Input variables serve as parameters for a Terraform module, allowing aspects of the module to be customized without altering the module's own source code, and allowing modules to be shared between different configurations.
+Input variables let you customize aspects of Terraform modules without altering the module's own source code.
+This allows you to share modules across different Terraform configurations, making your module composable and reusable.

 When you declare variables in the root module of your configuration, you can set their values using CLI options and environment variables.